phaistos-networks/TANK/README.md

 Tank's goal is highest performance and simplicity.
 If you need very high performance, operation simplicity and no reliance on other services (when running Tank in standalonemode), consider Tank.

 Please see the [wiki](https://github.com/phaistos-networks/TANK/wiki) for more information.

+We chose the name Tank because its a storage chamber, suitable for liquids and gas - which we think is analogous to a storage container for data for data that flow, from and to other containers and other systems via 'pipes' (connections).